rajanraj101/animalheirarchy/README.md

 ## JUnit

-`demo.assignment.a.one.SolutionTest`: Test the Animals and Birds.
+`SolutionTest`: Test the Animals and Birds.
 This both classes are specific to first question, they are not part of above hierarchy

-`demo.assignment.a.one.ParrotCompanionTest`: Test Parrot when he is with dogs and cats.
+`ParrotCompanionTest`: Test Parrot when he is with dogs and cats.

 ## Packaging
 ```